by Dr. Lawrence Wilson

 NITRILOSIDES OR VITAMIN B17.
-This interesting substance also isolated from apricot pits by Ernst Krebs, Jr. it appears to have a specifically an anti-cancer effect.
+This interesting substance was also isolated from apricot pits by Ernst Krebs, Jr. It appears to have a specifically anti-cancer effect.
 A cyanide-containing molecules releases the deadly cyanide ion only at the site of cancer in the body.

 VITAMIN C OR ASCORBIC ACID